 - kashmiri hot

 Place the chilis in a mixing bowl and cover with boiling water.
-The chiles need to be totally submerged but they tend to float.
+The chilis need to be totally submerged but they tend to float.
 To combat this I use a small plate to hold them down.

-While your chile's are soaking it is a good time to get started on your spices.
+While your chili's are soaking it is a good time to get started on your spices.
 Dry toast them in a small pan over medium heat.
 They are ready when they start to smell fragrant.
 Shake the pan frequently to prevent burning.

 Authentic harissa is made with a mortar and pestle.
 Don't have one?
 Put the spices in a spice grinder or directly into your blender.

-Now your harissa paste is ready for your recipe.
+Now your harissa paste is ready for your recipe!

 - Use gloves when removing the stems and seeds from the peppers.
 Even when using a milder pepper the capsicum will build up as you work.